880 Stone Pine - Frequently Asked Questions

 Manufactured homes provide the opportunity for lower initial construction costs and quicker construction with the added advantage of providing a pathway to homeownership to extremely low-income individuals and families.
 San Mateo County has prepared a draft Concept Plan for the project responding to comments provided by community members over the last several months.

 Who will be eligible to live in this housing?

 This site is being considered for permanent affordable housing.
 San Mateo County has received a $5 million State grant through the Joe Serna Jr. Farmworker Housing Grant Program.
 The grant provides funding for acquisition and installation of 28 units for farmworkers.
 These units will be offered to households displaced by the January 23 shooting incident as well as other eligible farmworker households.
 Affordability and eligibility of the remaining units is still being evaluated by the City and County at this time.

 How will the project be managed after construction?

 The City and County are committed to ensuring that any affordable housing project on this site is well-designed and planned and is an asset to the community.
-The City and County acknowledge that professional management of the project including provision of a residence for an on-site property manager.
+San Mateo County is committed to professional management of the project including provision of a residence for an on-site property manager.
 The design of the project is being closely aligned with needs for long term durability and ease of maintenance.